TaisceCheol/ffmpeg-concat/README.md

-FFMPEG Docker image for ITMA field recording videos
+###FFMPEG Docker image for ITMA field recording videos

-Extends https://github.com/jrottenberg/ffmpeg image to concatenate MXF files in supplied folder.
+Extends https://github.com/jrottenberg/ffmpeg image to concatenate MXF files in supplied folder, using the two-pass method.
+Will create surrogate files less than 5GB in size.

-The following enviornment variables may be set and will be passed as input variables to ffmpeg:
+The following environment variables may be set and will be passed as input variables to ffmpeg:

 ```bash
 READ_DIR [the input directory]